sahibgasimov/ec2_reboot_using_lambda_cloudwatch_rule/README.md

     }
 ```

-## The EC2 instance is rebooted.
+## After EC2 instances were rebooted.

 An SNS notification is sent.
 If there's an error during the reboot, the error is printed and logged in AWS CloudWatch.

 ## CRON Schedule Explanation
 The CloudWatch Event Rule uses a cron expression to determine when to trigger the Lambda function.
 In this configuration, the cron expression is: